thirdweb-example/cra-javascript-starter/README.md

 ## Learn More

-To learn more about thirdweb and Next.js, take a look at the following resources:
+To learn more about thirdweb, React and CRA, take a look at the following resources:

 - [thirdweb React Documentation](https://docs.thirdweb.com/react) - learn about our React SDK.
 - [thirdweb TypeScript Documentation](https://docs.thirdweb.com/react) - learn about our JavaScript/TypeScript SDK.